boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 VRAM used:  7.6 GB

+MTP does not automatically improve throughput.

 # Conclusions

 The RTX 5060 Ti 16 GB proved to be an excellent entry point for local LLM inference.
 Sparse models in the 25–35B class now run at speeds that make interactive usage genuinely comfortable (slightly above 50 tokens/s), to super comfortable when the MTP is enabled.

 Compared with the MacBook Air M4, generation throughput improved by roughly three to five times depending on the model, which fundamentally changes the user experience.
 Instead of waiting for responses, local agents become practical for everyday work.
+These comparisons are based on my earlier M4 experiments using comparable model/configuration combinations; they are not a controlled same-day hardware comparison.

 Perhaps the biggest surprise was that even the Qwen 3.6 27B reasoning model remained usable at around 34 tokens/s and with MTP around 45 tokens/s.
 While not as fast as the sparse A3B models, it is responsive enough that reasoning no longer feels like a bottleneck.

-Overall, these results suggest that 16 GB GPUs have become a practical sweet spot for local inference.
+These results suggest that 16 GB GPUs can be a practical sweet spot for local inference, particularly when using aggressively quantized MoE models.
 A single mid-range consumer GPU is now sufficient to run several state-of-the-art sparse models at highly interactive speeds.

 # ChangeLog